Shortcodes

 An exhibit page text block with a file shortcode plugin

-If the shortcode results in an image being displayed (from an item or file), the shortcode will display the filename or the file's Dublin Core title field as the alt text, and as the title (which appears when a user hovers the mouse over the image).
+If the shortcode results in an image being displayed (from an item or file), the shortcode will display the filename or the file's Dublin Core title field as the alt text, and as the title (which appears when a user hovers their mouse over the image).
 You may wish to edit the file title with this in mind.

-To Find an Item or File ID
+To find an item or file ID

 To find an item ID, go to the Items page.
 You can hover over each item title in turn to view its URL at the bottom of your browser, or click on the link, and look at the number that appears at the end of the URL; for example https://youromekainstallation.com/admin/items/show/482.

-Built-in Shortcodes
+Built-in shortcodes

 Items